Internship requirements

-- Completed the child life internship application
+- Completed the ACLP common application

-Before beginning the internship, you must also:
+Before beginning the internship, you must:

 - Provide documentation of liability insurance coverage, either through a university affiliated with UCSF or private liability insurance.
-(We accept nonaffiliated students.)
+We accept nonaffiliated students.

 During the program, you must be willing to: